AntoineGS/teams-status-rs/readme.md

     - From the 'Teams Status' tray icon, right-click, and click on `Toggle Mute`
     - You will get a prompt in Teams to allow the application to use the API
         - If you do not click on time Teams will close the prompt.
 Simply click on Toggle Mute again.
-- Optional: Configure to run automatically after Windows logon
-    - Browse to 'teams_status.exe' using File Explorer, right click and choose Copy
-    - Browse to "%AppData%\Microsoft\Windows\Start Menu\Programs\Startup"
-    - Right-click in a blank area of the File Explorer window and choose Paste Shortcut

 # HA Persistent Entities

 For the entities to persist with the native HA integration, you will need to create the entities manually:

 - Warning!
-If you are already using the integration, make sure all entities are moved from HA and that the `teams-status` application is closed.
+If you are already using the integration, make sure all entities are removed from HA and that the `teams-status` application is closed.
 Otherwise, it will duplicate sensors.
 - In HA's `configuration.yaml` file, under the following section (add it if you do not have it):